phsmith/terraform-rundeck/README.md

 **variables.tf:** Project variables definitions

-To create a new project you can simple copy the `example` project and modify as needed.
+To create a new project you can simple copy files from `example` project and modify as needed.

 The project structure consists of:

  - **project directory:** The name of the directory will be the name of the project in Rundeck
  - **acls:** Rundeck project and jobs access control policy files.
 The `name` of the file will represents the name of the policy and must have the extension `.aclpolicy`.
 See more in [Rundeck ACLs Doc](https://docs.rundeck.com/docs/administration/security/authorization.html#access-control-policy-2).
  - **inventory:** Rundeck nodes definitions.
 The `nodes` in Rundeck represents the target hosts where the jobs will be executed.
 The inventory can be defined as yaml, xml or json files as specified in the [documentation](https://docs.rundeck.com/docs/administration/projects/resource-model-sources/builtin.html#resource-format-plugins).
 It can also be defined as Ansible inventory that could be declared in `projects/project_name/inventory/ansible` folder.
- - **jobs:** Here lives the Rundeck Jobs definitions as Terraform tfvars, generally the file name represents the job name, but It is not a rule.
+ - **jobs:** Here lives the Rundeck Jobs definitions as Terraform `tfvars` files.
  - **any**: Any other folders or files listed insided the project structure will be copied to the Rundeck host so they could be referenced with the path `/projects/project_name/....`.
 Example: `/projects/example/playbooks/test.yml`.

 Create Jobs